A Travel Price Comparison for Families, Couples, and Backpackers Venice vs. Dubrovnik for Attractions, Food, Old Town, and Couples

 A weekend in Venice or Dubrovnik?

-You'll find museums and food around the magical destination of Venice.
+You'll find museums and food around the cultural destination of Venice.
 The old town is one of the main draws for visitors.
 This is a popular place to visit for a weekend.A weekend should give you a good understanding of everything this city has to offer.
 This city offers a variety of activities to choose from.

 Dubrovnik is a great place to explore.
 It is common to spend a weekend here.
 Don't miss the food, as that's what most people do.
 With all of its activities, you can easily fill a weekend here.
 Your budget might influence how long you stay.